top of page

 Bringing People to Jesus

-During the Last Supper, Philip inquired of Jesus, "Lord, show us the Father and that will be enough for us" (John 14:8).
-Jesus responded, "Don't you know me, Philip, even after I have been among you such a long time?
-Anyone who has seen me has seen the Father.
-How can you say, 'Show us the Father?'
-Don't you believe that I am in the Father, and that the Father is in me?
-The words I say to you I do not speak on my own authority.
-Rather, it is the Father, living in me, who is doing his work" (John 14:9–10).
-Philip's question allowed Jesus to teach us about the unity of the Father and the Son (see "Trinity: Jewish & Gentile Views").
-Although the New Testament writers did not mention Philip much, his brief appearances involved some essential theological concepts.
+During the Last Supper, Philip said to Jesus, "Lord, show us the Father and that will be enough for us" (John 14:8).
+Jesus replied, "Do not you know me, Philip, even after I have been among you such a long time?...
+Anyone who has seen me has seen the Father" (John 14:9–10).
+Philip's question allowed Jesus to teach about the unity of the Father and the Son (see "Trinity: Jewish & Gentile Views").
+Although the New Testament mentions Philip only briefly, his interactions with Jesus highlight crucial theological truths.

 Men wearing turbans and robes sit at a table with olives and bread, sharing smiles in a warm, rustic setting.